Saacid-Ali/NBA-Games-Classifier/README.md

 ## Model performance

 The Support Vector Machine model slightly outperformed the other two models with a higher Model Score and F1 Score.
-The Logistic Regression Model and Support Vector Model had the same Recall Score and the Random Forest Model had the highest Precision Score.
+The Logistic Regression Model and Support Vector Machine Model had the same Recall Score and the Random Forest Model had the highest Precision Score.

 However, the performance of the 3 models were extremely similar as evident in the figures below.